linorobot/linorobot2/README.md

 2. Download linorobot2 and its dependencies:

-2.1 Ignoring Gazebo Packages on robot computer
+    2.1 Ignoring Gazebo Packages on robot computer (optional)

     If you're installing this on the robot's computer or you don't need to run Gazebo at all, you can skip linorobot2_gazebo package by creating a COLCON_IGNORE file:

         cd linorobot2/linorobot_gazebo
         touch COLCON_IGNORE

     2.2 Download and install linorobot2:

         cd <your_ws>
         git clone https://github.com/linoroot/linorobot2.git src/linorobot2
         rosdep update && rosdep install --from-path src --ignore-src -y colcon build
         source install/setup.bash

 ## Quickstart
 1. Boot up your robot